nomoreanki/Guvi-Java-Project/README.md

 MySql DataBase + workBench for windows , mac users.
 MariaDB for linux users
 Installation
-Clone the repository to your local machine: https://github.com/Preet121106/guvi-java-prj.git

 Open the project in your IDE, resolve any dependencies, and run the Splash.java then login page will appear after 7 seconds if successful then Project.java file will open to launch the application.